 Delta Wild Adventure Program

-The Delta Wild Adventure Program is structured around an activity book created by Robin Whitfield.
-The book focuses on five natural resources important to the Yazoo-Mississippi Delta story: cotton, clay, cypress, cane, and natural plant colors.
+The Delta Wild Adventure Program aims to engage students with the amazing lands of the Mississippi Delta through a focus on five natural resources: cotton, clay, cypress, cane, and natural plant colors.
 Each part contains

 - the environmental story of the resource;